Mozzer2310/text-mining-cwk/README.md

 ## Use of Generative AI Tools

-* Gemini - Was used insid of Google Colab for 'autocomplete', debug help, and explanation of modules/functions
+* Gemini - Was used inside of Google Colab for 'autocomplete', debug help, and explanation of modules/functions.